-Trekking across Australia is a very different experience than going up or down the east coast which is what most visitors do.
+Trekking across Australia is a very different experience than going up or down the east coast.

-For example, the journey from Melbourne to Perth is iconic.
-Whether you come along the Great Ocean Road through to Adelaide, then Kangaroo Island, or the Flinders Ranges, the Eyre Peninsula, the Nullarbor and over into the south-west of Western Australia––that’s what Australia is really about.
+For example, the journey from Adelaide to Perth is iconic.
+Adelaide, Kangaroo Island, the Flinders Ranges, the Eyre Peninsula, the Nullarbor and over into the south-west of Western Australia.
+That’s what Australia is really about.

 Most people tour Australia from north to south.
 But when you come across from east to west, you see far more dramatic differences and diversity in the landscapes.

 From the Eyre Peninsula to the Great Australian Bight and Nullarbor, to the beaches of Esperance and the old-growth Karri forests of the Margaret River region.
 It’s a very different experience when you are travelling ‘across’ Australia.
 On Australian outback tours you get to see so much more, and people are always amazed.

 If you can take the time to slow down and see it all, you’ll see something very special.

 Australia’s ultimate road journey

 The best Australian outback tours are the ones without the crowds.
 Take the road less travelled and discover remote destinations that are still pristine, untouched and less explored.
 Feel the spirit of adventure whilst travelling in safety and comfort.
 Take yourself far from the world you know with a passionate guide.
 They will share their knowledge with you and ensure you experience all the highlights.

 Xplore Eyre is a small family owned and operated company.
 In other words, this allows us to offer you personalised service and total flexibility.
 Tell us what you want and we’ll do our best to make it happen.